Mimi Balkanska: Occupation

-She becomes a co-founder of the Sofia Musical Theater "Stefan Makedonski" in Sofia along with other famous artists at the time.
+She became a co-founder of the Sofia Musical Theater "Stefan Makedonski" in Sofia along with other famous artists at the time.
 It remains as the only theater in Sofia that has been playing musicals for more than 90 years.

 Balkanska is also one of the co-founders and the director of the Art Opera House in Sofia from 1942 to 1946.
-Afterwards, from 1948 until 1963 she works in the National Musical Theater in Sofia.
-She still remains as one of the most popular Opera singers in Bulgaria.
+Afterwards, from 1948 until 1963, she worked in the National Musical Theater in Sofia.
+She still remains as one of the most popular opera singers in Bulgaria.

 Nowadays, there are theater spectacles in her honor - Mimi Balkanska, the Queen of the Opera.